reinhart1010/nix/docs/en/common/immich-cli.md

 ---
 # immich-cli

-Immich has a command line interface (CLI) that allows you to perform certain actions from the command line.
+Immich has a command-line interface (CLI) that allows you to perform certain actions from the command-line.
 See also: `immich-go`.
 More information: <https://immich.app/docs/features/command-line-interface/>.